 - Eleanor Oliphant Is Completely Fine by Gail Honeyman (Update: This is one of my new favorite books of ALL-TIME.
 It’s SO great!
 I’ll have to dedicate a whole blog post to this one.)

 - The City of Brass by S. Chakraborty (Update: Unfortunately, I didn’t like this one very much!)

 - Memoirs of a Geisha by Arthur Golden

 - These Is My Words by Nancy Turner

 & of course, whichever books I get to choose from Book of the Month!

-I would love to hear about which books you're obsessed with and which books you're planning on reading in the future!
-I've made a little "Book Bucket List" for you to fill out and keep on your fridge or in a notebook so that you can keep track of which books you've read and which books you plan to read.
-I hope you enjoy it and enjoy all of the books I've recommended!
+I would love to hear about which books you’re obsessed with and which books you’re planning on reading in the future!
+Let me know in the comments below.
+I hope you enjoy all of the books I’ve recommended!
 Happy reading, friends!